VoliJS/NestedTypes/README.md

 > If you're upgrading from the version 1.3, *[there are compatibility issues](/docs/compatibility.md)*.
 > Mostly due to the fact that the Type-R and NestedTypes 2.0 is built around the concept of [aggregation trees](https://volicon.github.io/Type-R/API_by_feature/Aggregation_tree.html).
 > NestedTypes 1.3 code won't work without refactoring.

+# Important Notice

+Staring with v2.0 Type-R includes generic I/O abstraction which is far superior to the legacy BackboneJS I/O.
+NestedTypes & NestedReact will be maintained as the BackboneJS compatibility layer as long as Verizon/Volicon systems have legacy Backbone code.
+Therefore:

+- NestedTypes docs won't be updated.
+Use [Type-R](https://volicon.github.io/Type-R) documentation as you primary source of documentation.
+- Functional-wise, there's no reason to prefer NestedTypes over the Type-R any more.
+If you don't need BackboneJS backward compatibility, move to the [Type-R](https://volicon.github.io/Type-R) which doesn't have any legacy dependencies like jQuery and underscore.

 # Features